Classic Gluten-Free Biscuits

 These soft and flaky gluten-free biscuits are easy to make with just 5 ingredients.
-I tested this gluten-free biscuit recipe with 12 different gluten-free flour blends and share how each blend performed and what tweaks the recipe needs with each.
-I also include dairy-free and vegan tweaks that actually work.
-Whether you are new to gluten-free baking or you just want the tallest, most reliable biscuit recipe, this recipe has you covered.
+I made sure this recipe is fail-proof by testing 12 different gluten-free flour blends, and I share how each blend performed and what tweaks you need to make based on the gluten free flour blend you use.
+There are dairy-free and vegan options as well.
+Whether you are new to gluten-free baking or you just want the tallest biscuit recipe, this is the recipe to make.

 A stack of four gluten free biscuits, each made with a different flour blend.